Meet The Team

 Sarah Mann (Lebanese/French Canadian)

-Sarah has been dancing since the age of 10, in a multitude of styles ranging from musical theatre to ballet to modern.
+Sarah has been dancing since the age of 10, in a multitude of styles ranging from musical theater to ballet to modern.
 However, her main focus and passion have always been for hip hop dance.
 Sarah studied at Chapman University in Orange, CA, from which she received a Bachelor of Fine Arts in Dance Performance.
 After college, Sarah moved to Los Angeles to pursue a commercial dance career.

 Since moving to L.A., Sarah's primary focus has shifted towards the fusion of aerial arts with dance, first with her company Jagged West, and now as a solo artist.
 Sarah has been featured on America's Best Dance Crew (with Jag6ed Crew), FOX's TV Show Mobbed (with both Jagged West and Mischief Makers), and in the documentary Off The Floor, which followed Jagged Contemporary Pole Dance Company.

 Sarah began her journey with ZiRu Dance in 2013 when she joined the company as a dancer and Rehearsal Director for ZiRu's 2014 China tour.
 Sarah produced the 2017 and 2018 Silicon Valley Dance Festivals, and acted as Company Manager throughout the 2017 and 2018 seasons.
-She is always thrilled to work with Philein and the cast of talented dancers that ZiRu Dance draws.
+She is always thrilled to work with Philein and the cast of talented dancers that ZiRu Dance draws

 Jenna Marie Graves (Black/Puerto Rican/Native American)